Composable Commerce with SAP: What It Means and How to Start

 What Is Composable Commerce?

 Component-based.
-Instead of one platform doing everything, you pick specialised tools: Algolia for search, Stripe for payments, Contentful for CMS, Dynamic Yield for personalisation.
-Each component does one thing well.
+Instead of one platform doing everything badly, you pick specialised tools.
+Algolia for search.
+Stripe for payments.
+Contentful for CMS.
+Dynamic Yield for personalisation.
+Each does one thing well.

 API-connected.
-Components communicate through APIs, not tight integrations.
-This lets you swap one component without disrupting others.
-Replace your search engine without touching your checkout flow.
+Components talk through APIs, not tight integrations.
+You can rip out your search engine without touching your checkout flow.
+That freedom is the whole point.

 Independently deployable.
 Each component runs as its own service.
-You can update, scale, or replace components without full platform redeployment.
+Update one, scale another, replace a third.
+No full-platform redeployment.

 How Does Commerce Cloud Support Composable Architecture?

-Global retail e-commerce reached $6.334 trillion in 2024 — 20.1% of all retail sales (eMarketer, 2024).
-To serve that scale with composable architecture, you need a commerce core that’s API-first and extensible.
-Commerce Cloud provides three composability layers:
+Global retail e-commerce hit $6.334 trillion in 2024, 20.1% of all retail sales (eMarketer, 2024).
+To play at that scale with composable architecture, you need a commerce core that’s API-first and actually extensible.
+Commerce Cloud gives you three layers to work with.

 OCC APIs.
-All commerce functionality — products, carts, checkout, orders, customers — is exposed through RESTful APIs.
-Any frontend or external system can consume these APIs.
-This is the foundation of composability: your commerce engine is API-accessible.
+Every commerce function (products, carts, checkout, orders, customers) is exposed through REST endpoints.
+Any frontend or external system can call them.
+This is the foundation.
+Your commerce engine becomes API-accessible to everything else.

 Composable Storefront.
-The Angular-based headless frontend communicates with Commerce Cloud exclusively through APIs.
-You can replace it entirely with a custom React or Next.js frontend.
-Or extend it with components from other systems.
+The Angular-based headless frontend talks to Commerce Cloud purely through APIs.
+You can extend it, rip it out entirely and build something in React or Next.js, or blend it with components from other systems.

 SAP BTP extensions.
-Build custom microservices on SAP’s Business Technology Platform (Kyma, Cloud Foundry) that run alongside Commerce Cloud.
+Custom microservices on SAP’s Business Technology Platform (Kyma, Cloud Foundry) running alongside Commerce Cloud.
 Need a custom recommendation engine?
 Build it on BTP.
-Need a specialised pricing service?
+Need weird pricing logic?
 Deploy it on BTP and call it from Commerce Cloud.
+We’ve seen the most success when teams use Commerce Cloud as the commerce core and compose around its edges: search, CMS, personalisation.

 Where Should You Start With Composable Commerce?

 Forrester predicts that more than half of large B2B transactions ($1M+) will be processed through digital self-serve channels by 2025 (Forrester, 2024).
-With that volume at stake, your composable strategy matters.
+With that kind of volume at stake, your composable strategy actually matters.

 Don’t try to compose everything at once.
-Start with the components that give you the most competitive differentiation:
+I’ve watched teams attempt that.
+It’s a mess.
+Start with the bits that give you the most differentiation.

 Start here (high impact, low risk):

-• Payments — integrate Stripe, Adyen, or PayPal for flexible payment processing
+- Payments: plug in Stripe, Adyen, or PayPal for flexible payment processing.

-• Analytics — add specialised commerce analytics alongside standard GA4
+- Analytics: add specialised commerce analytics on top of standard GA4.

 Add next (medium complexity):

-• Personalisation — layer Dynamic Yield or Qubit on top of Commerce Cloud’s native personalisation
+- Personalisation: layer Dynamic Yield or Qubit on top of Commerce Cloud’s built-in personalisation.

 Consider later (high complexity):

-• Microservices — decompose specific Commerce Cloud functions into BTP-hosted services
+- Microservices: pull specific Commerce Cloud functions into BTP-hosted services.

-• Custom PIM — replace Commerce Cloud’s built-in PCM with a specialised PIM like Akeneo
+- Custom PIM: replace Commerce Cloud’s built-in PCM with something like Akeneo.

 What Are the Risks of Going Composable?

-Every vendor promoting composable commerce emphasises the benefits.
-Here are the risks they don’t mention:
+Every vendor selling composable commerce talks about the benefits.
+I think the risks deserve proper airtime.

 Integration complexity.
 Every component you compose adds an integration to maintain.
-Five components means five vendor relationships, five upgrade cycles, and five potential points of failure.
+Five components means five vendor relationships, five upgrade cycles, five potential points of failure.
 The total cost of integration can exceed the cost of any individual component.
+I’ve seen this happen more than once.

 Vendor lock-in shifts, not disappears.
-Composable commerce eliminates lock-in to a single vendor — but creates lock-in to the integration layer.
-If your glue code is complex, swapping components is harder than composable marketing suggests.
+Composable eliminates lock-in to a single vendor but creates lock-in to the integration layer.
+If your glue code is complex, swapping components is harder than the marketing brochures suggest.

 The “best-of-breed” fallacy.
-The best search engine + the best payment processor + the best CMS doesn’t automatically produce the best commerce experience.
-What matters is how well components work together, not how well each works individually.
+The best search engine plus the best payment processor plus the best CMS doesn’t automatically produce the best commerce experience.
+What matters is how well the components work together, not how each performs in isolation.
+Prima vista it seems obvious, but I keep seeing teams learn this the hard way.

-The sweet spot for most Commerce Cloud implementations: use Commerce Cloud as the commerce core (cart, checkout, pricing, orders, product management) and compose at the edges (search, CMS, analytics, marketing).
+The sweet spot for most Commerce Cloud implementations: use Commerce Cloud as your commerce core (cart, checkout, pricing, orders, product management) and compose at the edges (search, CMS, analytics, marketing).
+We’ve seen this pattern work reliably across different industries and scales.

 FAQ